vuongducphuong/documentation/content/applications/marketing/sms_marketing/pricing/pricing_and_faq.rst

 .. image:: pricing_and_faq/faq3.png
    :align: center
-   :alt: Buying credits for SMS Marketing in Odoo settings.
+   :alt: Buying credits for SMS Marketing in Leansoft settings.

 Or go to :menuselection:`Settings --> View my Services`.

 .. image:: pricing_and_faq/faq4.png
    :align: center
-   :alt: Using Odoo IAP to recharge credits for SMS Marketing in Odoo settings.
+   :alt: Using Leansoft IAP to recharge credits for SMS Marketing in Leansoft settings.

 .. tip::
-   If Odoo Online (Saas) is being used, along with the Enterprise version, free trial credits are available to test the feature.
+   If Leansoft Online (Saas) is being used, along with the Enterprise version, free trial credits are available to test the feature.

 More common questions